 Subscription, redemption and conversion orders received before 12:00 p.m.
-(Luxembourg time) by EUROPEAN FUND ADMINISTRATION on the Valuation Day will be processed on the basis of the Net Asset Value of that Valuation Day, subject to the incorporation of the fees indicated above under

-"COMMISSIONS AND FEES CHARGED TO THE SHAREHOLDER" and "COMMISSIONS AND FEES CHARGED TO THE SUB-FUND".
+(Luxembourg time) by UI efa S.A. on the Valuation Day will be processed on the basis of the Net Asset Value of that Valuation Day, subject to the incorporation of the fees indicated above under "COMMISSIONS AND FEES CHARGED TO THE SHAREHOLDER" and "COMMISSIONS AND FEES CHARGED TO THE SUB-FUND".